conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 }
 {% endhighlight %}

-### Using Conan to manage Tensorflow Lite and OpenCV dependencies
+### Using Conan to manage TensorFlow Lite and OpenCV dependencies

-Consuming the Tensorflow Lite and OpenCV libraries using Conan is quite straightforward.
+Consuming the TensorFlow Lite and OpenCV libraries using Conan is quite straightforward.
 If you have a look at the CMakeLists.txt of the project, it has nothing particular about Conan.